friendlyrobotnyc/Frox/README.md

 * allows time travel debugging, undo, redo, logging, etc. via middlewares.
 * simple API.
 Grox is inspired by Redux & Flux but offers a simpler approach.
 * easily integrated with Rx1 and 2.
 Note that it is also possible to use Grox without Rx.
-* Grox only relies on a few concepts: States, Actions, Stores, MiddleWare &  Commands (detailed below).
+* Grox only relies on a few concepts: States, Actions, Stores, MiddleWare.
-* facilitates using immutable states, but without enforcing it for more flexibility.
-You can use any solution for immutability ([Auto-Value](https://github.com/google/auto/tree/master/value), [Immutables](https://immutables.github.io/), [Kotlin](https://discuss.kotlinlang.org/t/immutable/1032), etc..) or not use immutability at all if you don't want to.
-* Grox can be used with the [Android Arch components](https://developer.android.com/arch), or without them.

 ## Links
 * [Travis CI](https://travis-ci.org/groupon/grox)